- Why do cyclists get cramp when cycling?

-In 1945, Donald Stewart concluded that “fluid replacement is necessary and should include sufficient sodium chloride” to avoid cramp and fatigue.
+Delving into the history books, we discover that in 1945, Donald Stewart concluded that “fluid replacement is necessary and should include sufficient sodium chloride" to avoid fatigue and cramp when cycling.

-We’re now in 2018, and the scientific evidence is limited.
-Studies examining dehydration and sodium intake across athletes who do and don’t experience cramp have shown no clear differences.
+We're now in 2023, and the scientific evidence is limited.
+Studies examining dehydration and sodium intake across athletes who do and don’t experience cramp when cycling have shown no clear differences.

 But anecdotal evidence seems to suggest replacing salt helps: “whilst anecdote is definitely not science and shouldn’t ever be presented as such, often where there’s smoke there’s fire,” Blow says.